3ds Max training course for beginners teaching core skills for creating 3D models, rendered images, animations and games.

 Successful candidates receive:

-- A personalised e-certificate (PDF) from Autodesk confirming their 3ds Max-certified status.
+- An e-certificate (PDF) from Autodesk confirming your 3ds Max-certified status.

 - An official Autodesk-Certified badge that you can use to market your skills, e.g. on your business cards, in your email signature, on your website, etc.